-7. Employee Stock Option Plan
+5. Employee Stock Option Plan

-On July 19, 1999, shareholders approved the 1999 Stock Option Plan ("Plan"), which provided for the granting of stock options to employees and officers of the Company and authorized the issuance of common stock upon exercise of such options for up to 140,000 shares.
-All options are granted at or above market price, generally expire ten years from the date of grant and are generally exercisable on or after the first anniversary of the date of grant in five to ten annual installments.
+On July 19, 1999, shareholders approved the 1999 Stock Option

+Plan ("Plan"), which provided for the granting of stock options to employees and officers of the Company and authorized the issuance of common stock upon exercise of such options for up to 140,000 shares.
+All options are granted at or above market price, generally expire 10 years from the date of grant and are generally exercisable on or after the first anniversary of the date of grant in 5 to 10 annual installments.

-At March 31, 2007, there were 58,500 shares available for grant under the Plan.
+At March 31, 2008, there were 37,500 shares available for grant under the Plan.
 The per share weighted-average fair value of the stock options granted on May 15, 2006 was \$31.276 per option using the Black-Scholes pricing model with the following assumptions: expected dividend yield of 0.64%, risk-free interest rate of 5.08%, expected volatility of 21.1%, and expected life of 7 years.
 The per share weighted-average fair value of the stock options granted on July 17, 2006 was \$33.045 per option using the Black-Scholes pricing model with the following assumptions: expected dividend yield of 0.61%, risk-free interest rate of 5.04%, expected volatility of 21.2%, and expected life of 7 years.
+The per share weighted-average fair value of the stock options granted on July 16, 2007 was \$41.78 per option using the Black-Scholes pricing model with the following assumptions: expected dividend yield of 0.39%, risk-free interest rate of 4.95%, expected volatility of 19.9%, and expected life of 5 years.

-The following summarizes activity in the stock option plans for the years ended March 31, 2007, 2006 and 2005:
+The following summarizes activity in the stock option plans for the years ended March 31, 2008, 2007 and 2006: